haganjam/Rworkshops/02-linear-models/01-linear-model-assumptions.md

 $$
 y_i = \beta_0 + \beta_1x_i + \epsilon_i \\
 \epsilon_i \sim Normal(0, \sigma^2)
+$$

-$$ So what this says is that we have to make the assumption that the error term ($\epsilon_i$) is normally distributed around 0 which is the first assumption.
-We also have to assume that the variance ($\sigma^2$) is constant and therefore does not change depending on the value of
+So what this says is that we have to make the assumption that the error term ($\epsilon_i$) is normally distributed around 0 which is the first assumption.
+We also have to assume that the variance ($\sigma^2$) is constant and therefore does not change depending on the value of $x_i$.
-$x_i$.
-We can see this from the above equation becaues there is only one ($\sigma^2$).
+We can see this from the above equation because there is only one ($\sigma^2$).
 There is a third assumption which is that the individual errors ($\epsilon_i$) are independent.